Kids Cant Use Computers and This Is Why Consumer Electronics Sucks

 Yes, you might as well have asked that.
-There is never going to be a time where the phrase “proxy server” should be required in the vocabulary of the average user.
-There are well defined protocols that completely hide this kind of unnecessary detail so it’s inexcusable to burden users with it.
+The phrase “proxy server” should never be part of the average user’s vocabulary.
+There are well defined protocols to hide this unnecessary detail, so it’s inexcusable to burden users with it.

 It took me about ten seconds to find and fill in the proxy settings.
 I handed back her MacBook and she actually closed Safari and reopened it, rather than just refreshing. [more sarcasm and resentment].

-[Slow hand clap] Good for you.
-Of course, you know there is such a thing as a “proxy setting”, you know what it does, and a likely place to look for it.
+[…Slow hand clap…] Good for you.
+Of course, you know there’s such a thing as a “proxy setting”, what it does, and where to find it.
 And it’s your job.
-Extra points by the way for the snide dig at the user’s perfectly reasonable approach to restarting their browser.

 “…kids can’t use general purpose computers, and neither can most of the adults I know”

 There are always one or two kids in every cohort that have already picked up programming or web development or can strip a computer down to the bare bones, replace a motherboard, and reinstall an operating system.
 There are usually a couple of tech-savvy teachers outside the age range I’ve stated, often from the Maths and Science departments who are only ever defeated by their school laptops because they don’t have administrator privileges, but these individuals are rare.

 Yep, that’s pretty much what you’d expect.
 There will be a few people who love the technology for its own sake, and virtually everybody else who just want to get shit done.
 But they can’t.
 Because the system has popped up yet another dialogue box spewing gibberish from the bowels of the operating system asking them to fix something the software should have figured out for itself.